-One of the grant objectives was to implement statutory changes to create and implement a Family Resiliency Court.
-Contractors with specialized experience in child welfare were hired to work with the Child Welfare Forum team, the Legislative Attorney and Tribal Council to develop the statutory amendments proposed in the grant.
+The grant's goals included the development of a new child protection code and the implementation of a Family Preservation Court.
+Contractors with specialized experience in child welfare were hired to work with the Tribal Council, the Child Welfare Forum team, and the Legislative Attorney to develop the statutory amendments proposed in the grant.
+This goal was achieved in 2021 with the submission of the revised Child Protection Statute to Tribal Council.